Request Information

 Financial Assistance

 The College of Business awards financial assistance to applicants based on academic criteria and performance.
 The goal of the college is to provide assistantships and/or fellowships to all of our admitted doctoral students, subject to overall enrollment and fiscal limitations.
 Most doctoral students who request funding, who maintain a satisfactory level of academic and work performance, and who are in residence receive financial assistance from the college.
 Annual stipends and supplementary assistance such as travel expenses for conference attendance will vary among cohorts and programs.
-Students who are not Florida residents should note that tuition waivers associated with assistantships only cover the out-of-state portion of their tuition for year one of the program.
-Out-of-state tuition waivers are generally not available for years two through five.
+Students who are not Florida residents (including international students) should note that tuition waivers associated with assistantships cover the out-of-state portion of their tuition for the duration of the program.
+U.S. residents have the option of changing residency, if so desired.
+Please note that waivers do not cover all fees.

 Doctoral students on assistantship are supported for four full academic years, contingent upon satisfactory performance in the program.
 Eligibility for fifth-year support is considered for a student having made substantial progress toward placement at a research-oriented university.
 For a full list of Florida State University funding and awards, visit gradschool.fsu.edu.
 Applicants are strongly encouraged to submit all completed application materials before January 15 to be eligible for additional funding opportunities at the university level.